‘THE HOBBIT: AN UNEXPECTED JOURNEY’

 “In a hole in the ground, there lived a hobbit…”

 ‘The Lord of the Rings’ is one of my favourite movie trilogies.
-So it’s no surprise that I was looking forward to returning to Middle-Earth in Peter Jackson’s new movie trilogy of ‘The Hobbit’.
-2003 was happy period for me with ‘The Lord of the Rings’, so this movie trilogy brought me some nostalgia.
+So it was no surprise that I was looking forward to return to Middle-Earth in Peter Jackson’s new movie trilogy of ‘The Hobbit’.
+2003 was happy period for me with ‘The Lord of the Rings’.
+This film trilogy gave me many nostalgia memories.

 I had read ‘The Hobbit’ book by J.R.R.
 Tolkien in 2006 so that I could get into reading ‘The Lord of the Rings’ books.
-I enjoyed reading ‘The Hobbit’ as a book, but it’s a long while since I could remember any of it.
-So imagine my surprise when I found out the book would be made as a trilogy in 2012-14.
+I enjoyed reading ‘The Hobbit’ as a book, but it was a long while since I could recall any of it.
+So imagine my surprise when I found out the book would be made as a trilogy from 2012-2014.

-I wondered how one book could be adapted into film as a three-film story.
+I wondered how one book could be adapted into three-film story.
 I would have preferred ‘The Hobbit’ as one movie instead of three films.
-But Peter Jackson and his film-making team could do wonders and being so passionate and inventive in the world of Middle-Earth, it was so exciting.
+But Peter Jackson and his filmmaking team could do wonders and being so passionate and inventive in the world of Middle-Earth.
+It was all very exciting.

 There’s no information booklet for this DVD which was very disappointing for me.
-There is however an introduction about what’s inside the Extended Edition DVD which you can find inside the box set.
+It would have been nice to have been given a guide on what the Appendices were.
+There is however an introduction about what’s included in the Extended Edition DVD.
+You can find this inside the box set.

 Here’s the story then!